sid-agrawal/CellulOS-Docs/docs/source/development/resource_server_communications.md

 ## Handling Work Requests
 The root task may occasionally need to notify a resource server of an event, or request some information from the resource server.
 All such communications are referred to as "work requests".
 Currently, the work request types are as follows:
 1. Model extraction: Request a subgraph of the model state from a resource server.
 The request will refer to a particular resource, or an entire resource space.
-    - In the first case, the resource server is expected to prepare a subgraph including the specified resource and any map relations it has.
+    - **Resource-level extraction**: In the first case, the resource server is expected to prepare a subgraph including the specified resource and any map relations it has.
+The root task sends this request for every resource in a PD's hold registry.
-    - In the second case, the request also specifies a client PD ID, and the resource server is expected to provide a subgraph including any resources the client PD has access to, plus any map relations they have.
+    - **Space-level extraction**: In the second case, the request also specifies a client PD ID, and the resource server is expected to provide a subgraph including any resources in the space that the client PD has access to, plus any map relations they have.
+The root task sends this request for every RDE in a PD's resource directory.
     - A resource server only has to implement *one* of the above cases, and can send an empty response for the other.
 This allows flexibility for implicit resources; for example, for a file server, a PD may be able to access a number of files if it wishes to open them, but it doesn't have the resource capabilities until it actually opens the files.
-The file system implements the second case, so it can walk the file system and provide the subgraph that shows a client PD holding every file that it *could* open, not only the files it currently has open.
+The file system implements the second case, so it can walk the file system and provide the subgraph that shows a client PD holding every file that it *could* open, not only the files it currently has open (more details [here](target_file_model_extraction)).
 In comparison, a ramdisk server could implement only the first case, since it expects a PD to hold a block resource for every block it has access to.
 2. Resource free: Informs a resource server that some instance of one of its resources is freed.
 For example, if a PD crashed while holding a file resource, we let the file server know.
 The resource server can implement some policy to decide whether it wants to destroy the resource, return it to a pool, or perform no operation.
+We do not believe there is any reason to "free" a resource space.
 3. Resource space destroy: Informs a resource server that one of its resource spaces is destroyed.
 This can happen due to a cleanup policy.
 The resource server is expected to clean up any resources or metadata associated with the resource space.
 For example, if the file server is notified that its file resource space is destroyed, then it should release all of the blocks that the file system was using.
+We have not yet encountered a reason to destroy a resource.

 ### Receiving Work Requests
 ```{image} ../figures/deadlock_avoidance_1.png